ndaman/damagetolerance/docs/exam 2/lecture16.md

 -   Since low-cycle fatigue has little effect from surface finish, we could modify the strain life curve by altering only the elastic portion
 -   If we define the surface effect factor, *m*<sub>*s*</sub>, we can find a new *b*<sub>*s*</sub> to replace *b* in the strain-life equation

 $$b\_s = \\frac{\\log\\left(m\_s (2N\_e)^b\\right)}{\\log(2N\_e)}$$

 ----
 ## surface treatments

--   Surfaces are often treated for cosmetic or corrosion purposes, these treatments can affect fatigue life
 -   Treatments which decrease fatigue life:
     -   Electro-plating (chrome, +corrosion resistance, -fatigue life)
     -   Grinding improves surface finish, but introduces surface tension, and heat generated can temper quench
     -   Stamping introduces discontinuities and irregularities
-    -   Forging is generally good for refining grain structure and improving physical properties, but can cause decarburization in steels, which is harmful to fatigue life
+    -   Forging can refine grain structure and improve physical properties, but can cause decarburization in steels, which hurts fatigue life
     -   Hot rolling can also cause decarburization

 ----